Ok. This is going to be tough. I need to come clean on this. Some of you who know this blog may have guessed already, that yes, I’m a Bible nerd.

 Will you commit to digging deeper into scripture?

-Will you be curious to learn more about the world of the scriptures?
+Are you curious to learn more about the world of the scriptures?

 Will you be committed to handling the word of God with great care?